chuckstack/chuckstack.github.io/src-ls/stack-academy.md

 - Do you need to join to use the chuck-stack?
 No.
 - Do you need to join to get prioirty support?
 Yes.
 - Is there a way to get phone support?
 Yes, we hold multiple online meetings per week where anyone can bring any topic.
 - What is the minimum purchase?
-The stack-academy is a monthly subscription.
+The stack-academy is a $199 USD monthly subscription.
 The minimum purchase is one month.
 You may join and cancel as many times as is needed to accomplish your goals.
 - Are there special pricing considerations for individuals (students or aspiring integrators)?
 Yes.
 Complete this form for consideration.

 We look forward to working wth your organization!
 [Join Now](https://buy.stripe.com/fZebLI7Qw2kPfnifYZ)